5 Anthropology and the European Enlightenments

 THE ROMANTIC COUNTER-ENLIGHTENMENT SIMPLIFIED

 Enlightenment thinkers laid the foundation for the emergence of anthropology as an aspiring natural science of humanity.
 In doing that, they inspired reactions that gave rise to alternative visions of the anthropological project.
 The Enlightenment spawned conflicting commitments and gave rise to fundamental debates that continue to the present.
-In the late twentieth century, one of the most fundamental divides in anthropology and the social sciences has been between proponents of the Enlightenment and those favoring the Romantic Counter-Enlightenment.
+In the late 20th century, one of the most fundamental divides in anthropology and the social sciences has been between proponents of the Enlightenment and those favoring the Romantic Counter-Enlightenment.
 In contemporary universities, this contest has often found expression as an opposition between the arts and humanities, on the one hand, and the natural sciences, on the other.

-This dispute between the humanities and sciences gathered great force in Germany around in the late nineteenth and early twentieth century.
+This dispute between the humanities and sciences gathered great force in Germany around in the late 19th and early 20th century.
 On one side were thinkers who felt the methods established by the natural sciences could be applied to the study of history, culture, and social life.
 This movement came to be called positivism.
 Opposing them were thinkers who felt humans were unique, and the search for “laws of culture” was futile.
 We can recognize in the former movement the influence of the Enlightenment, and in the latter the influence of the Romantic movement.

 In terms of their initial interpretation by intellectual historians – the opposition between these movements became so strongly identified with France and Germany that we can substitute nations for movements.
 French thinkers presumably cherished Reason above all, while the German Romantics embraced spirituality and the imagination instead.
 In its turn, the French enthusiasm for Progress was countered by the German passion for Tradition, as French Universalism collided with German Particularism.
 But we know already that identifying Germany solely with Romanticism, and France with the Enlightenment is too simple, especially for understanding anthropology.
 For example, Kant and other German thinkers played key roles in articulating the values of the Enlightenment, and French religious leaders vigorously opposed the Enlightenment.